Jenny-Ham5teak/Jenny-Ham5teak.github.io/README.md

 ## Minigames
 ![Minigames](https://jenny-ham5teak.github.io/assets/images/minigames.png)
-It's pretty self-explanatory, here we have a few minigames, if you wanna have some fun with your friends this is the right server to check.
+It's pretty self-explanatory, here we have a few **minigames**, if you wanna have some fun with your friends this is the right server to check.
 They are constantly changed and updated so keep in touch with us!

 * **Build Battle**: given a set time, you have to build something according to theme.
 The most voted build wins.